-One of the biggest decisions you’re likely to face is whether or not to go with local storage or online backup.
+One of the biggest decisions you’re likely to face is whether or not to go with local storage or cloud backup.
 Ask an IT professional for advice on the matter, however, and the short answer is likely to be the same: pick both.

 Storing copies of your files both locally and in the cloud lets you reap the distinct advantages of both while circumventing the disadvantages.
 This approach is so popular, in fact, that there’s even a catchy name for it.